|Site Map | Bulletin Home | Temple University|

 Upon completion of 80 semester hours, all students are required to review with an advisor in the Academic Advising Center a summary sheet indicating the degree requirements that remain to be completed.
 Students can schedule this review in the Academic Advising Center.
-Students who miss or arrive late to this appointment will not be granted a second appointment and must see an advisor on a walk-in basis to discuss their remaining requirements.
+Students who miss or arrive late to this appointment will not be granted a second formal appointment and must see an advisor on a walk-in basis to discuss their remaining requirements.
 Graduation review appointments by e-mail are now available; students may inquire about e-mail graduation reviews by sending a message to firstname.lastname@example.org.

 Graduating students are responsible for confirming their final semesters' registrations with an academic advisor prior to the start of that semester.
 Graduating students who in any way change their final semesters' registrations after previously confirming their registrations with an advisor are responsible for ensuring the changes will fulfill all degree requirements.
-Graduation is contingent upon completion of all Core, College, Major, and grade point average degree requirements.
+Graduation is contingent upon completion of all General Education, college, major, and grade point average degree requirements.

 Notice of Anticipation of Graduation